A hybrid smartwatch could be the answer if you’re put off by full touchscreens, 24/7 alerts, and short battery life.

 The ScanWatch Light brings a smaller and lighter flair to the Withings hybrid smartwatch range.

-The Light is more a fitness tracker than a health watch without those key health sensors, so it’s better suited to those who want to check in on step count and general heart health.
+The Light is more of a fitness tracker than a health watch without those key health sensors, so it’s better suited to those who want to check in on step count and general heart health.

 But if that’s your main aim, then the ScanWatch Light is recommended.